 - Complete applicable forms

 - Submit to Radiation Safety Officer

 - Review completed by Radiation Safety Committee Chair

 - Reviewed by Radiation Safety Sub-committee members

 - One week review – Chair Biosafety Committee

 - Web Page with Forms & Biosafety Manual: http://www.ncsu.edu/ehs/biosafety.htm

 WHERE Do We Go to Access the Forms and Information We Need?

 You can easily access the Environmental Health and Safety forms and information through MyPack.

-Log on to MyPack using your Unity ID and then click the “Environmental Safety” folder under the “My Projects” tab (as illustrated below in #1) for direct links to each section of the Environmental Health and Safety web site (as illustrated below in #2).
+Log on to MyPack using your Unity ID and then click the “Environmental Safety” folder under the “My Projects” tab (as illustrated below) for direct links to each section of the Environmental Health and Safety web site.